Techniques for supporting children and young adults following CHILD SEXUAL ABUSE

-- Challenging the difference between child sexual abuse (CSA) and child sexual exploitation (CSE)
+- Challenging perceptions of the difference between child sexual abuse (CSA) and child sexual exploitation (CSE)

 - The long term impact of child sexual abuse on children and adults

-- Exploring and understanding complex trauma after abuse; the various reactions to trauma, the roots of complex trauma
+- Exploring and understanding complex trauma after abuse and different reactions to trauma

 - Coping mechanisms in complex trauma, including the differences in boys and young men

-- Exploring theory and practice of sexually harmful behaviours in children following abuse and good practice recommendations for assessing sexually harmful behaviours
+- Exploring sexually harmful behaviours in children following abuse and good practice recommendations for assessing sexually harmful behaviours

 - Exploring new strategies, techniques and approaches to working with someone after child sexual abuse (adults and young people), including using solution focussed approaches and exploring exercises to use